 Keeping the kids busy and occupied during summer break can be challenging!
 Make this DIY Summer Activity Kit for Kids for all those times they say they’re bored.
 Having a few kids crafts, activities and ideas up your sleeve will make summer much more enjoyable!
-You could make this homemade Slime recipe or this balloon boppers indoor/outdoor game.

 Enjoy this guest post by my friend Deborah!

 One of the biggest challenges, when kids get out of school, how to beat boredom.
 Of course, a little time where they need to figure out what to do is good, but too much of it can be a challenge for both child and parent.

 Hi, I’m Deborah, and I blog with my husband at Salvage Sister & Mister where we are passionate about making the best with whatever you have.
 This includes a lot of repurposing/upcycling as Grandma was right, waste not…want not!